withExecAndTransfer

 if thecall

-- Define your original call: This is the call to the target contract function (e.g.,
+- Define your target call: This is the call to the target contract function (e.g.,

 ) that sends assets tomsg.sender